-To Do Due Date Completed Office Staff Training on Procedures for Teacher/Staff Notification September 2020 Teacher and Counselor Training (Appendix: Sign-in and agenda) September 2020
+To Do Due Date Completed

+Office Staff Training on Procedures for Teacher/Staff Notification

+Teacher and Counselor Training

 Dress Code

 The Governing Board believes that students and staff have the constitutional right to be personally safe and secure in a safe and disciplined learning environment at school.
 The Board also believes that appropriate dress and grooming contribute to a productive, safe and secure learning environment.
 Therefore, the Board expects students to wear clothing suitable for the school activities in which they participate.